-Some RPAC fundraisers involve auctions of donated items or services to the highest bidder via either live or "silent" proceedings.
+Some RPAC fundraisers involve auctions of items or services to the highest bidder via either live or "silent" proceedings.
 Conducting an RPAC auction also prompts several legal considerations.

 Purchase of Auction Item is a Contribution to RPAC

-As with the purchase of raffle tickets, the purchase of an item at an RPAC auction is considered an RPAC contribution equal to the entire purchase price, even if a portion of that price is paid by the association conducting the auction to the artist or other consignor who provided the item.
+The purchase of an item at an RPAC auction is considered an RPAC contribution equal to the entire purchase price, even if a portion of that price is paid by the association conducting the auction to the artist or other consignor who provided the item.
 Accordingly, persons outside the restricted class who are not permitted to be solicited to contribute to RPAC may not be invited to attend or allowed to purchase any auction items.